Jared-Chan/risc-v-cpu/doc/technical_specification.md

 # Overview

-CPU is a 32-bit RISC-V CPU core that supports the RV32I Base Integer Instruction Set and the "Zicsr" and "Zicntr" extensions.
+CPU is a 32-bit RISC-V CPU core that supports the RV32I Base Integer Instruction Set and the "Zicntr" extension and partially supports the "Zicsr" extension.

 ## Features

 * 2-stage pipeline
 * 32 registers
-* up to 4096 control and status registers
-* CYCLE, TIME, and INSTRET counters
+* Cycle, time, and retired instruction counters

 <!--## Description-->
 <!---->